alameenkhader/spam_classifier/README.md

 # Spam Filtering based on Naive Bayes Classication

-In this tutorial, we will implement a simple machine learning algorithm to classify emails (Spam or Not Spam aka Ham) using Scikit-learn.
+We will implement a simple machine learning algorithm to classify emails (Spam or Not Spam aka Ham) using Scikit-learn.
 We are going to implement a Spam filtering classifier based on Multinomial Naive Bayes Algorithm

 ## Prerequisites